 A replacement claim can be submitted if an 835 has been issued and the claim being replaced has not been voided.
-Replacement claims for outpatient services, day services, or 24-hour services must have the following data elements match the claim it is replacing: Billing Employer Identification Number and County Code.
+Replacement claims for outpatient services, day services, or 24-hour services must have the following data elements match the claim it is replacing: Billing Employer Identification Number, County Code, the same number of service lines, and client identification code (CIN).
 If a Delay Reason Code (DRC) was submitted with the original claim, it must have the same DRC as the original claim.
+The replacement claim must also have two of the following four data elements on each service line that match the corresponding service lines in the original claim: Procedure code or revenue code (as appropriate), date of service, place of service, and service facility NPI.
 If the replacement criteria are not met, the claim will be denied.